flurmbo/react-duration-picker/README.md

 );
 ```

-The `/example` directory contains the code for the demo.
+The `example` directory contains the code for the demo.

 # Contributing